The humble little kiwi is a New Zealand treasure- so much so that residents were named after the iconic bird.

 10] Kiwi actually have the smallest beaks in the world!
 This is because beaks are measured from their nostrils to the end of their beak.
 Kiwi nostrils are located right at the end of the beak.

 11] There are over 20 kiwi sanctuaries throughout New Zealand that you can visit and see kiwi!
-I have written a comprehensive post about where to see kiwi in New Zealand– check it out!
+Pukaha National Wildlife Centre is my favourite place to see kiwi.
+I have also written a comprehensive post about where to see kiwi in New Zealand– check it out!

 12] Kiwi are nocturnal, meaning they are most active at night.